How credit, credit cards and credit scores work

 When you apply for the card and the credit is issued to you, there will usually be a credit limit on your card based on your credit provider’s understanding of your financial situation and ability to repay the credit it extends to you.
 If you have a high income, high credit score and no history of bad credit (more on that below), you may be provided with a high limit, whereas if you have a low income, low credit score and have had issues with credit in the past, you may only be given a low limit.

-When you have used credit provided to you by a credit provider, you are indebted to them to pay it back, which is where the idea of debt comes from.
+When you have used credit provided to you by a credit provider, you must pay it back.
 How you repay this debt to the credit provider is called “servicing” the debt — whether you pay on time or whether you fail to make the required payments at all indicates poor servicing of the debt.
 Where you service the debt responsibly, making all required payments on time, the credit provider may be willing to give you more credit because of how well you have shown you can service the debt.

 If you apply for a car loan or a home loan/mortgage, the principles are the same.
 The credit provider will issue you with a level of credit they believe you can repay and agree to how, when and what you will do to repay/service the debt issued to you.